ThomasScialom/T0_continual_learning/README.md

 We have not clean all the code yet, but most of the different steps can be found in this [Collab](https://colab.research.google.com/drive/1Wp2mk5Dbzw5PAGcMOuuE_xB-6gFV0800#scrollTo=AIGI4ahyrD2s).

 In particular the notebook contains
-- the steps to create the dataset and format them with reheasarl.
+* The steps to create the dataset and format them with reheasarl.
 Note that for some raw datasets it might not be possible to still download them (e.g. broken link), but you can find them in our [main folders](https://drive.google.com/drive/folders/1aQmnPmYGoQIYPK5jgbv4K4PXYYNwqisH?usp=sharing), just as the formated datasets.
-- the evaluation scripts.
+* The evaluation scripts.

 For training,
 ### Material: